 - All applicable project mitigation measures, APMs, compliance plans, and permit conditions shall be implemented.
 Some measures have on-going/time-sensitive requirements and shall be implemented prior to and during construction where applicable. - Copies of all relevant permits, compliance plans, and this NTP shall be available on site for the duration of construction activities.
-All permits and plans shall be made available to the CPUC Environmental Monitors (EMs) upon request. - All crew members shall be WEAP trained prior to working on the Project as described by MM B-1, APM CUL-1, and MM H-1.
+All permits and plans shall be made available to the CPUC Environmental Monitors (EMs) upon request. - Construction techniques within area of potential instability shall be reviewed and approved by CPUC prior to the start of construction - The Project SWPPP limits construction to the dry season, March 11 to October 15.
+If construction were to continue past this date, State approval would be required to amend the SWPPP. - The Project CDFW Agreement No. 1600-2018-0043-R1 requires boring under Kennedy Creek to be confined to the period between July 1 and October 15.
+If construction were to continue past this date, written approval from CDFW for the proposed work period variance would be required. - All crew members shall be WEAP trained prior to working on the Project as described by MM B-1, APM CUL-1, and MM H-1.
 A log shall be maintained on-site with the names of all crew personnel trained.
 The WEAP training brochure can be provided in Spanish or other languages if appropriate.
-All participants will receive a hard-hat sticker for ease of compliance verification. - In the case of an unanticipated cultural or paleontological resources discovery, the CPUC EM shall be notified immediately. - In accordance with MM B-1, preconstruction surveys for special-status plants and animals shall be conducted prior to the start of construction and submitted to the CPUC EM for review and approval. - In accordance with MM B-2, any wetlands or water features shall be delineated within the right-of-way and clearly marked for avoidance prior to the start of construction.
+All participants will receive a hard-hat sticker for ease of compliance verification. - In accordance with MM B-1, preconstruction surveys for special-status plants and animals shall be conducted prior to the start of construction and submitted to the CPUC EM for review and approval. - In accordance with MM B-2, any wetlands or water features shall be delineated within the right-of-way and clearly marked for avoidance prior to the start of construction.
 The CPUC EM shall review and approve documentation of staking and/or flagging of wetlands or water features. - In accordance with MM B-4, preconstruction surveys for nesting birds shall be conducted during the breeding season (January 31 August 31).
 Surveys shall be conducted no more than 3 days prior to the start of ground-disturbing activity.
-Surveys shall be submitted to the CPUC EM for review and approval prior to the start of construction. - If a special-status species is observed within or adjacent to the project site, the CPUC EM shall be notified immediately. - If construction debris or spills enter into environmentally sensitive areas, appropriate jurisdictional agencies and the CPUC EM shall be notified immediately. - Siskiyou Telephone will prepare and distribute a weekly environmental compliance status report for distribution to the CPUC consistent with project permits, mitigation measures, and the Mitigation Monitoring, Compliance and Reporting Plan (MMCRP). - No movement or staging of construction vehicles or equipment shall be allowed outside of the approved areas.
-If additional temporary workspace areas or access routes, or changes in mitigation technique or implementation to a lesser level are required, a Temporary Extra Work Space (TEWS) or
+Surveys shall be submitted to the CPUC EM for review and approval prior to the start of construction.

-Minor Project Change (MPC) request shall be submitted for CPUC review.
+- If a special-status species is observed within or adjacent to the Project site, the CPUC EM shall be notified immediately. - If construction debris spill or enter into environmentally sensitive areas, appropriate jurisdictional agencies and the CPUC EM shall be notified immediately. - In the case of an unanticipated cultural or paleontological resources discovery, the CPUC EM shall be notified immediately. - Siskiyou Telephone will prepare and distribute a weekly environmental compliance status report for distribution to the CPUC consistent with project permits, mitigation measures, and the Mitigation Monitoring, Compliance and Reporting Plan (MMCRP). - No movement or staging of construction vehicles or equipment shall be allowed outside of the approved areas.
+If additional temporary workspace areas or access routes, or changes in mitigation technique or implementation to a lesser level are required, a Temporary Extra Work Space (TEWS) or Minor Project Change (MPC) request shall be submitted for CPUC review.
 In addition, all water sources and disposal sites not previously identified shall require a TEWS or an MPC.